AI-Guru/music-generation-research/README.md

 > Structure awareness and interpretability are two of the most desired properties of music generation algorithms.
 Structure-aware models generate more natural and coherent music with long-term dependencies, while interpretable models are more friendly for human-computer interaction and co-creation.
 To achieve these two goals simultaneously, we designed the Transformer Variational AutoEncoder, a hierarchical model that unifies the efforts of two recent breakthroughs in deep music generation: 1) the Music Transformer and 2) Deep Music Analogy.
 The former learns long-term dependencies using attention mechanism, and the latter learns interpretable latent representations using a disentangled conditional-VAE.
 We showed that Transformer VAE is essentially capable of learning a context-sensitive hierarchical representation, regarding local representations as the context and the dependencies among the local representations as the global structure.
 By interacting with the model, we can achieve context transfer, realizing the imaginary situation of "what if" a piece is developed following the music flow of another piece.

+### Jukebox: A Generative Model for Music.

+> We introduce Jukebox, a model that generates music with singing in the raw audio domain.
+We tackle the long context of raw audio using a multi-scale VQ-VAE to compress it to discrete codes, and modeling those using autoregressive Transformers.
+We show that the combined model at scale can generate high-fidelity and diverse songs with coherence up to multiple minutes.
+We can condition on artist and genre to steer the musical and vocal style, and on unaligned lyrics to make the singing more controllable.
+We are releasing thousands of non cherry-picked samples, along with model weights and code.

 ### Improving Polyphonic Music Models with Feature-Rich Encoding.

 > This paper explores sequential modelling of polyphonic music with deep neural networks.
 While recent breakthroughs have focussed on network architecture, we demonstrate that the representation of the sequence can make an equally significant contribution to the performance of the model as measured by validation set loss.
 By extracting salient features inherent to the training dataset, the model can either be conditioned on these features or trained to predict said features as extra components of the sequences being modelled.
 We show that training a neural network to predict a seemingly more complex sequence, with extra features included in the series being modelled, can improve overall model performance significantly.
 We first introduce TonicNet, a GRU-based model trained to initially predict the chord at a given time-step before then predicting the notes of each voice at that time-step, in contrast with the typical approach of predicting only the notes.
 We then evaluate TonicNet on the canonical JSB Chorales dataset and obtain state-of-the-art results.